 Parents can choose to withdraw their child from the data collection of the research project at any time.
 They can do this by returning the form on the bottom of the parent letter to their school.
 Schools must not provide data about children whose parents withdraw them from the data collection.
 If the withdrawal takes place after the study commences, schools must notify NFER of such pupils, and these pupils will be removed from the project’s datasets and subsequent analysis immediately.

 How will NFER use and protect the data collected?

-All data gathered during the research project will be held in accordance with the Data Protection Act 2018 and GDPR and will be treated in the strictest confidence by NFER.
+All data gathered during the research project will be held in accordance with the data protection framework set out in UK GDPR and Data Protection Act 2018.
+It will be treated in the strictest confidence by NFER.
 No pupil-level data will be shared with the EEF.

 All teacher and pupil-level data shared by schools with NFER will be done so via a secure school portal.
 For the purposes of the research project, all pupils will have an ID number.
 No school, teacher or pupil will be named in any report arising from this work.

 A School Privacy Notice for the research project is available here.